 Level Three Was Me

 As a kid, I learned to go along.
-I learned to make adults happy.
+I was rewarded when I made things easy for adults.
 I was a peace-maker.
 My default position was compliance.

 Compliance was comfortable in the short term, but extremely uncomfortable in the long term.